Textualize/textual/docs/blog/posts/better-sleep-on-windows.md

 <!-- more -->

 Animation, scrolling, and fading had always been unsatisfactory on Windows.
-Textual was usable, but the lag when scrolling made it a little unpleasant to use.
-On macOS and Linux, scrolling is fast enough that it feels close to a native app, and not something running in a terminal.
+Textual was usable, but the lag when scrolling made apps feel far less snappy that other platforms.
+On macOS and Linux, scrolling is fast enough that it feels close to a native app, not something running in a terminal.
 Yet the Windows experience never improved, even as Textual got faster with each release.

 I had chalked this up to Windows Terminal being slow to render updates.
 After all, the classic Windows terminal was (and still is) glacially slow.
 Perhaps Microsoft just weren't focusing on performance.